jakubmraz/itu-sdse-project-model-validator/README.md

-# ITU SDSE Project Model Validator Action
+# ITU BDS SDSE'24 - Project - Model Validator Action

 ## What is this?